candide-guevara/handy-scripts-for-work/scripts/migration_procedure.md

 ### Linux tweaks

+* Add your user to the `/etd/sudoers.d` file and set option to ask password
 * Use noop scheduler for SSD block devices
     * Manually write to /sys/block/sdX/queue/scheduler or use [udev][2]
 * Set no access modification time on mount options